 While the signs of gastrointestinal disease vary, here are a few common symptoms that may alert you to something off with your gut: abdominal discomfort, weight loss, vomiting, heartburn, diarrhea, constipation, fatigue, and loss of appetite.

-What foods to avoid if you have gastrointestinal problems?
+What foods should you avoid if you have gastrointestinal problems?

-If you have a gastrointestinal disease one way to address the problem is by removing offending foods from your diet.
-Sometimes this could mean avoiding dairy or gluten.
+If you have a gastrointestinal disease, one way to address the problem is to remove offending foods from your diet.
+Sometimes, this could mean avoiding dairy or gluten.
 You should also avoid highly processed foods from your diet.

-If you’re interested in learning more about integrative treatment for gastrointestinal disease reach out to our team of integrative practitioners.
-Our goal is to help you overcome your health challenges and optimize your health.
+If you’re interested in learning more about integrative treatment for gastrointestinal disease, contact our team of integrative practitioners.
+We aim to help you overcome your health challenges and optimize your health.